 The nation is a founding member of the International Trade Organization, the Organization for Economic Growth and Development, NATO, and the Eurozone.

-4. Belgian waffles
+4. Belgian Waffles

-There is also one filled with whipped cream and made with speculoos, a sort of Greek cookie!
+Waffles come in a wide variety in Belgium.
+There is also one filled with whipped cream and made with speculoos, a Greek cookie!
 These are some of the several types of waffles that can be found in Belgium, including the sweet and cakey gaufres from Brussels.

-Crispy Liège-style waffles and caramelized waffles with tiny pearl sugar flecks are two other popular options.
+Crispy Liège-style waffles and caramelized waffles with tiny pearl sugar flecks are other popular options.
 In Liège, it is a specialty.

-5. Belgian chocolate is world-class
+5. Belgian Chocolate is World-Class

 With almost 2,000 chocolatiers, Belgium is internationally recognized for its confections.
 Safe bets include Neuhaus, Guylian, Leonidas, and Côte d’Or.